 Daly “Perfect Match” Scholarship is awarded to a transplant recipient, dependent or sibling of a transplanted child.
 This scholarship was established in honor of Mrs. Daly’s successful kidney transplant from her “perfect match” donor, Mr. Daly.
 The Daly family wants to honor other transplant patients and families by providing this scholarship for a deserving applicant.

-Thanks to funding from these generous partners: Donors of the Meg Jeffrey Memorial Fund; Emory Healthcare physicians and staff; Georgia Chapter of the International Transplant Nurses Society; Mike & Lisa Smith; Susan Lumpkin; The Abraham J. & Phyllis Katz Foundation, the Calkins Family, and the Couey Family.
+Thanks to funding from these generous partners: Donors of the Meg Jeffrey Memorial Fund; Emory Healthcare physicians and staff; Georgia Chapter of the International Transplant Nurses Society; Mike and Lisa Smith; Susan Lumpkin; the Calkins Family; the Couey Family; the Daily Family; and Donate Life Georgia.

 Any of the following qualified individuals who are pursuing a post high school educational program at an accredited college, university, or technical school are eligible to apply.
 The applicant must be a resident of Georgia and accepted or enrolled in an accredited college, university, vocational technical or professional degree program.